 - Where words are included/inserted as images, i.e. charts, captions, testimonials etc – these are not included in the word-count.

-- Short videos will be accepted and are particularly useful in respect of the Achiever of the Year category.
+- Short videos will be accepted and are particularly useful in respect of the G4C Future Leader category.

 - Use a file name that identifies your organisation and project.

 7. Provide facts and figures to support your case

 - Ensure that you provide the key data requested.
 Judges will be looking for hard figures, which clearly support your claims.
 For example, if you state that you work to reduce construction waste what are the figures to support this?

 - Construction KPIs are a helpful measure but not a requirement.

 - Testimonials from independent people are always helpful.